swing-research/Matcha/README.md

 > Official implementation of **"Fast Volume Alignment by Frequency-Marched Newton"**

-Matcha aligns volumes against a reference template via continuous SO(3) optimisation via frequency-marched Newton refinements.
+Matcha aligns volumes against a reference template via continuous SO(3) optimisation with frequency-marched Newton refinements.
 It can be integrated into subtomogram alignment for rapid Subtomogram Averaging (STA) in Cryo-ET and runs as a stand-alone CLI tool or directly as a **RELION External job**.

 ---